Don Bolles: Arizona Project

-In response to Bolles' death, the Investigative Reporters and Editors board decided to continue Bolles' work in exposing corruption and organized crime in Arizona.
+In response to Bolles' death, the board of Investigative Reporters and Editors (IRE) decided to continue Bolles' work in exposing corruption and organized crime in Arizona.
 Led by Newsday journalist Robert W. Greene, the Arizona Project team consisted of 38 journalists from 28 newspapers and television stations.
-They produced a 23-part series in 1977 exposing widespread corruption in the state.
+They produced a 23-part series in 1977 exposing widespread corruption in the state, and a book, The Arizona Project.

 On the 40th anniversary of the Arizona Project, the Don Bolles Award was established.
 The first recipient was Miroslava Breach Velducea.